LiterallyKG3/LED-Strips-Mind-Control/README.md

 <br>

 >[!NOTE]
-> Make sure to allow Python through your firewall so the PC client can communicate with the Pico over your network.
+> Make sure to allow Python through your firewall so the PC client can communicate with the Pico over your network

 <br>